open-feature/go-sdk-contrib/tools/provider-tck/README.md

 - that a signalled configuration change is actually **applied** on re-evaluation, not merely signalled

-Deliberately out of scope: backend evaluation logic and targeting (that is the backend's contract, not the provider's — every canonical flag resolves to its default variant), the provider↔backend wire protocol, and SDK behaviour, which belongs to the SDK's own [Appendix B][appendix-b] suite.
+Deliberately out of scope: backend evaluation logic, bucketing and rule-language correctness (that is the backend's contract, not the provider's — every canonical flag but one resolves to its default variant whatever the context), the provider↔backend wire protocol, and SDK behaviour, which belongs to the SDK's own [Appendix B][appendix-b] suite.

+The one exception is `targeting-key-flag`, which carries a single rule and is there to show that the evaluation context *reached* the backend rather than to test how the backend evaluated it.
+Its rule is stated as behaviour — resolve `hit` for one specific targeting key, `miss` otherwise — not as a syntax, so a backend expresses it however it expresses targeting.

 ## Adopting it